Frequently Asked Questions

 The Smarter Balanced assessment system capitalizes on the precision and efficiency of computer adaptive testing (CAT) for both the mandatory summative assessment and the optional interim assessments.
 This approach represents a significant improvement over traditional paper-and-pencil assessments used in many states today.
 Computer adaptive testing adjusts to a student’s ability by basing the difficulty of future questions on previous answers, providing more accurate measurement of student achievement, particularly for high and low-performing students.
 For more information, download a CAT factsheet and webinar.

-Smarter Balanced will make a paper-and-pencil version of the summative assessment available during a three-year transition period as schools and districts upgrade their technology.
+Smarter Balanced will make a paper-and-pencil version of the summative assessment available during a three-year transition period.
+Both the paper-and-pencil and computer adaptive tests will follow the same test blueprint—meaning the same content areas and skills will be assessed.
 Smarter Balanced will conduct research to ensure that results are comparable across the two modes of assessment.

 To assist states that have not yet made the transition to online testing, the Consortium also will offer a paper-and-pencil option for the first three years of operational testing.
 For more information about technology requirements, visit the Technology page.